 We offer a comprehensive range of family planning advice and treatment including emergency contraception and coil fitting.

-Every Tuesday from 4:00pm – 5:30pm at Hanham (Third Thursday of each month at Oldland) we hold a confidential drop in service for all patients needing:
+Every Tuesday from 4:00pm – 5:30pm at Hanham, except for the third Tuesday of each month which is at Oldland, we hold a confidential drop in service for all patients needing

 - Contraceptive Advice